What is background check and how does it increase security in digital signatures?

 Summary

-• The concept of background checks and their application in digital environments.
+• The concept of a background check and its function in verifying backgrounds.

-• Types of checks (legal, criminal, integrity, commercial, identity).
+• Main types of verification: legal, criminal, integrity, commercial, and identity.

 Quick facts

-Background check is a background check that cross-references public, judicial, and criminal records of an individual or legal entity to confirm identity, reduce risks, and increase transparency In the formalization of contractual relationships, the procedure is widely adopted by companies, financial institutions, public bodies, and digital platforms to reduce risks and increase the reliability of operations, contracts, and business relationships.
+This procedure is widely adopted by companies, financial institutions, public agencies, and digital platforms to reduce risks and increase the reliability of operations, contracts, and business relationships.

 With the advancement of digitalization of processes – such as identity verification by facial biometrics and the use of digital signatures – background checking has become a fundamental step to validate the authenticity of individuals and companies before formalizing any commitment.